 Understanding Plant Nutrition

-Choosing the right fertilizer for your garden can be as important as other factors that influence a successful harvest.
+Choosing the right fertilizer for your plants nutrition can be as important as other factors that influence a successful harvest.
 However, choosing a “top tier” fertilizer as an input in the garden will not always guarantee a bountiful and quality-driven result.
 In order to produce a consistently healthy crop, gardeners must understand the connection between plant biology and the factors available which can influence a successful outcome.
 Understanding this connection, even at its most basic level, can help gardeners achieve faster periods of growth, and heavier, more quality-focused yields.
-Throughout this article, we will be examining the parts of plant food, as well as tools available to gardeners that ensure nutrient availability across periods of growth and bloom.
+Throughout this article, we will be examining the parts of plant nutrition, as well as tools available to gardeners that ensure nutrient availability across periods of growth and bloom.

 What is N-P-K?

-N-P-K is an acronym for the most readily available macronutrients found in plant food.
+N-P-K is an acronym for the most readily available macronutrients found in plant nutrition.
 These important elements, nitrogen (N), phosphorus (P), and potassium (K), are the building blocks of plant nutrition and are an essential part of a plant’s diet throughout the periods of vegetative and flowering growth.
 Nitrogen, arguably the most important soluble macronutrient is responsible for creating the green parts in plant stems and leaf growth (Rienders, 2001, p.
 108).
 Phosphorous and potassium, on the other hand, are utilized by the plant as energy, sugar, and essential oil carries, while also promoting plant disease and temperature hardiness, as well as early maturity and enhanced flavor and color in flowering plants (Rienders, 2001, p.
 108).

 Nutrient Availability and pH

-What’s even more important than understanding the parts of plant food, is realizing the potential these elements have under ideal conditions.
+What’s even more important than understanding the parts of plant nutrition, is realizing the potential these elements have under ideal conditions.
 The unit of measurement which directly affects the uptake of fertilizer in any hydroponic and soil-based system is the pH, or, the potential hydrogen of a given nutrient solution or substance. pH is the measurement of acidity or alkalinity in any given substance on a scale of 0-14, with 7 being neutral.
 In the field of gardening, however, pH is the main factor that dictates the uptake of nutrients in the root zone; and so, depending on the pH of your plant’s medium and nutrient solution, your plants may uptake more or less of a specific element.
 Author of The Growers Handbook, David Robinson, dives deeper into the subject of nutrient uptake, availability, and pH, by stating:

 pH is an essential factor in the uptake of nutrients.
 While available nutrients remain fairly stable in regular soil, pH fluctuations in a hydroponic garden will dramatically affect whether nutrients are more or less available.
 Study the chart provided to understand how different nutrients are more or less available on different sides of the scale.